New Jersey sues VW over excess diesel emissions

 Volkswagen said Friday that the company’s “top priority in the United States is to identify an approved remedy for affected diesel vehicles.
 We continue to cooperate fully with the EPA and (California) to achieve this goal.”

-New Jersey is joining the states of Texas, New Mexico and West Virginia and Harris County, Texas, in suing Volkswagen.
+New Jersey is joining the states of Texas and West Virginia and Harris County, Texas, in suing Volkswagen.
 The U.S. Justice Department filed its own lawsuit accusing VW of violating clean air laws and seeking up to $46 billion on Jan.
 4.

-VW faces more than 500 civil lawsuits that have been consolidated before a federal judge in California, who has retained a former FBI director as a settlement adviser.
+VW faces more than 500 civil suits that have been consolidated before a federal judge in California, who has retained a former FBI director as a settlement adviser.

 The automaker also faces investigations by 48 U.S. state attorneys.